Code-Recursion/employee-dashboard/README.md

 * Followed TDD - Test Driven Development.
 * Given the time constraints, end-to-end and integration testing were not implemented but would be added in a production environment.

-### Performance Considerations

-* Used server-side APIs for database operations to avoid exposing sensitive credentials to the client.
-* Minimized unnecessary client-side state and data fetching where possible.
-* Structured components to support future optimizations such as pagination, caching, and filtering.

 ### What I Would Improve With More Time

 * Add authentication and role-based access control.
+* * For further improvement for rendering large data list we can use virtualization or use cursor based pagination.
+* * Instead of real time insights we can cache the insights and run schedule to recalculate insights based on aggregations at some intervals.
 * * Add employee details view page which can show details view of the employee
 * Implement pagination, sorting, and advanced filtering for employee records.
 * Add comprehensive integration and E2E tests.
-* Introduce structured logging, monitoring, and error tracking.
+* Introduce structured logging, monitoring, and error tracking we can use sentry, gcp logs, data dog etc.
 * Improve API validation and error handling consistency.
 * Add CI/CD quality checks and automated deployment workflows.
-* Optimize database queries and add indexing strategies based on production usage patterns.